 Since going gluten-free, the gluten-free product market has exploded with more and more people eating gluten-free for health and/or other dietary reasons.
 There used to be very limited choices and you generally had to go to specialty shops to find them.
 Now there are a plethora of options on the shelves of your local grocery store.
 From a convenience perspective, this is amazing.
 From a quality perspective, you quickly realize not all gluten-free products are created equal.

 There are gluten-free products that can stand up to any gluten version and some that even surpass their gluten equivalent.
 Unfortunately, there are other gluten-free products that feed the misconception that eating gluten-free means eating compromised.
 But we know that is not the case.

 The GFF Seal of Approval Must be Earned

 We will judge every product fairly and honestly.
-If product rates Above Average across the board, well then that product will be awarded the GFF Seal of Approval.
+If the product rates are Above Average across the board, well then that product will be awarded the GFF Seal of Approval.
 No participation trophies here.
 The GFF Seal of Approval has to be earned and deserved.
 I vow to always give you the truth, the whole truth, and nothing but the truth based on my personal experience.